dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 - Clicking on :guilabel:`load` will automatically reclassify your landcover legend into the legend defined by the reclassification matrix.

-- **In certain cases, landcover classes might be classified as No Data,Missing Values or Unclassified.In such cases leaving the classes blank will be interpreted as O values by SEPAL SDG 15.4.2 :sub:`beta` and consequently not included in the computation.
+**In certain cases, landcover classes might be classified as No Data,Missing Values or Unclassified.In such cases leaving the classes blank will be interpreted as 0 values by SEPAL SDG 15.4.2 :sub:`beta` and consequently not included in the computation.
 Note: Any values left blank will be interpreted as 0.**

 ..
 Important:: For ease and comparability in defining the reclassifiaction matrix,the development team have created a CSV template that countries can download and modify for their use.You can also find the template in the :ref:`Annex section <Annex>`.Remember you have to upload the CSV file into SEPAL for you to use it.

 Manual Reclassification
 ~~~~~~~~~~~~~~~~~~~~~~~~
-- Directly specify the reclassification rules by manually indicating the SEEA land cover equivalent (in the destination class column) of each of the land cover classes of your land cover map (in the original class column) as shown below:If need be,the information icon located at the tools ribbon(upper right hand can be used to refer to the UN-SEAA classes )
+- Directly specify the reclassification rules by manually indicating the SEEA land cover equivalent (in the destination class column) for each of the land cover classes of your land cover map (in the original class column) as shown below:If need be,the information icon located at the tools ribbon upper right hand can be used to refer to the UN-SEAA classes .
 - After manually reclassifying your legend, you can use the save :guilabel:`💾` button located at the top of the table to save hte table as a CSV file, that can be used at a  future calculation instead of manually filling up the table again.

 .. image:: ../_static/sepal/custom_reclassification_sub_a.PNG
    :align: center
-   :width: 900
+   :width: 1000
    :alt: Manual reclassification.

 In our example, we will reclassify Nepal’s national land cover class using the following guide: